ataradov/free-dap/README.md

 Note that all pin manipulation functions are required even if one of the interfaces (JTAG or SWD) is not enabled.

-Additionally configuration file must contain basic initialization functions:
+Additionally configuration file must provide basic initialization and control functions:

  * DAP_CONFIG_SETUP()
  * DAP_CONFIG_DISCONNECT()
  * DAP_CONFIG_CONNECT_SWD()
  * DAP_CONFIG_CONNECT_JTAG()
+ * DAP_CONFIG_LED()